andrewlubbers-uw/react-lesson2/README.md

+## What's This?
-## This app introduces more JS and React concepts: NPM, build scripts, watch, require() / source code organization, more complete app structure, the immutability helper, and probably some other odds and ends.
+An iteration on the lesson1 app that introduces more JS and React concepts including: NPM, build scripts, watch, require() / source code organization, more complete app structure, the immutability helper, and probably some other odds and ends.

 ###How To Run It:
 * npm install